-Normally, lift-off speed is 15% above stall speed.
+Normally, lift-off speed is about 15% above stall speed.
 Thus if weight increases -> higher stall speed, your lift-off speed increases too.
-As a result more time is needed (higher weight -> slower acceleration) to get to that lift-off speed and you will use more runway at the same time.
-The general rule is that a 10% increase in weight means 20% more runway needed for take-off.
+As a result more time is needed (higher weight also means slower acceleration) to get to that lift-off speed and you will need more runway at the same time.

-During landing the same effects apply.
-A heavier aircraft has a higher approach speed (1.3 VS, and stall speed is higher) and therefore needs more runway to stop.
-Rule of thumb: 10% more weight means 10% more runway needed when landing.
+During landing the same effects also apply.
+A heavier aircraft has a higher approach speed (1.3 VS, and stall speed is higher) and therefore needs more runway length to stop.

-During take-off roll the pilot can be under the impression that the aircraft is ready to fly.
-Again caused by ground effect which reduces induced drag.
-But when the aircraft leaves ground effect it can settle back onto the runway due to a sudden increase of induced drag.
+During takeoff roll the pilot can be under the impression that the aircraft is ready to fly.
+Again caused by ground effect which reduces induced drag by reduced wing tip vortices.
+But when the aircraft leaves this ground effect it can settle back onto the runway due to a sudden increase of induced drag.
 Best remedy is to lift-off and remain in ground effect, accelerate to VX or VY then continue climb out.
 I call this a step climb, it is also used when climbing out over obstacles from short runways.

-Take-off distance required (TODR) must not exceed 85% of the take-off run available.
-Or roughly that 2/3 of your lift-off speed must be reached before 50% of the runway is used.
-These decision points make it easy to abort your take-off before anything nasty happens.
-Just check the accelerated stop distance available (ASDA) and the clearway before departing.
+Usually takeoff distance required (TODR) must not exceed 85% of the takeoff run available (commercial operators).
+For general aviation: make sure that 2/3 of your lift-off speed must be reached before 50% of the runway is used.
+These decision points make it easy to abort your takeoff before anything nasty happens.
+Also check the accelerated stop distance available (ASDA) and the clearway before departing that particular airport.

 On landing, ground effect can result in floating.
 Even more so when higher (or too high) final approach speeds are used.
-And as far I can see it, most private pilots come in too fast.
+And as far I can see it, most private pilots just come in several knots too fast.
 The result can be an overrun of the runway resulting in a go-around.
-Use at minimum 1.3 VS with the applied gust factor as a final approach speed.
+Use at minimum 1.3 VS with the applied gust factor (should there be any) as a final approach speed.